ediarum/ediarum.DB/GUI.md

 On this page you can download a new developer directory.
 This already contains the basic structure for the development of an oxygen framework and other tools, such as ANT scripts for the development.
+**Note: This doesn't work stable with every exist-db.
+Further testing is required.
+Therefore, this function is deactivated in the code.**

 You can also download the current `build.xml` with the ANT scripts.
 Thus the ANT scripts can be kept up-to-date in the development.